Art and Design

 NC Levels: Most students are expected to achieve at least a level 5 in Art by the end of Key Stage 3 and have progressed by at least one level from Key Stage 2.

 Content of Course: The key stage Art course is designed to build on the skills and confidence gained in each of the previous years, whilst providing new challenges and approaches.
 Students are encouraged to develop independence, self confidence and a belief in their ability to create and innovate.
-Projects will include work both in 2 and 3 dimension.
+Projects will include work both in 2 and 3 dimensions, and demonstrate a range of different materials and processes.

 Key Stage 4